Computer Science Degree Overview

 The following sections explore these types of computer science degrees, highlighting the typical formats, requirements, and postgraduate opportunities.

-Associate Degrees
+Associate Degrees in Computer Science

 An associate degree in computer science typically requires two years of study in general education and computer science fundamentals.
 Students learn the principles of programming and web development, along with the basics of design and testing.
 They develop skills in algorithmic design, analysis, and problem-solving.

-Bachelor's Degrees
+Bachelor's Degrees in Computer Science

 The popularity of bachelor's degrees in computer science has generated many program types and formats.
 Students have access to in-person, online, and hybrid programs, along with various concentration options.
-In a specialization like cybersecurity, students learn about the major issues in information security and how computer science professionals manage them.
+In a specialization like cybersecurity, students learn about issues in information security and how computer science professionals manage them.

 Other popular specializations include: